Dual Diagnosis Treatment Salem, IL

 Human Service Center South Metro East Okawville Office - 34.4 miles from Salem, IL

-Human Service Center South Metro East Okawville Office is a dual diagnosis treatment center in Okawville, IL that offers treatment for substance use and mental health disorders that include post-traumatic stress disorder as well as binge eating.
+Human Service Center South Metro East Okawville Office is a dual diagnosis treatment center in Okawville, IL that offers treatment services for alcohol or drug addiction and mental health disorders that include obsessive compulsive disorder as well as anorexia.

 Address: 109 West Elm Street, Okawville, IL 62271 in Washington County